OCTRI/development-guide/releases_and_versioning/README.md

 git push -u origin v1.0.2
 ```

-Note that in this instance, the release occurred from the branch and not from master as previously advised.
-Master may be on an entirely different release when the bug is discovered, so this release from the tag in question is important for downstream users.
+Note that in this instance, the release occurred from the branch and not from main as previously advised.
+Main may be on an entirely different release when the bug is discovered, so this release from the tag in question is important for downstream users.
 The bug must also be fixed in master and potentially in any other releases that occurred in the intervening period.
 The general rule of thumb is to update the most recent version in the major line, since MINOR and PATCH versions should not introduce any breaking changes.
 So if you've released Version 2.1.1 when you discover a critical bug in the 1.x.x line, only grab the most recent 1.x.x tag and fix it.
 If the bug is also in the 2.x.x line, create a branch 2.1.2 from tag 2.1.1 and release and also make sure the change is persisted in master going forward.